-With a single click on any item, you can view any application and edit it.
+With a single click on any item, you can view any application and begin to edit it.

-Optionally, you can also define if the Start Page should automatically be displayed as the Application Designer loads; and if it should remain open after opening an application for maintenance.
+Optionally, you can also define if the Start Page should automatically be displayed as the Application Designer loads and if it should remain open after editing an application.